 Take a trip through time!

-9:30-11:30am Saturday mornings – the second of each month – designed for kids (ages 4+) and their families.
 Explore the past through hands-on chores, games, and crafts.
 Take a flashlight tour of the Boscobel mansion, take a break with a snack, and bring the memories home with a special craft.
+Starting at 9:30am on the second Saturday of each month, this two-hour program is designed for kids (ages 4+) and their families.
 A different theme each month:

 April 8 What’s Inside?
 Decorate your own treasure box!